Stantheman/fakehubstats/README.md

         # print the simulated JSON feed for your personal git repo
         ./fakehubstats.pl /path/to/git/repo

-        # print the simulated JSON feed for your person git repos
+        # print the simulated JSON feed for your personal git repos
         ./fakehubstats.pl /path/to/git/repo/directory/*

 # AUTHOR